-Twenty-six addresses were selected in each of the 362 sectors or groups of sectors.
-The issued sample was therefore $362 \times 26 = 9,412$ addresses, selected by starting from a random point on the list of addresses for each sector, and choosing each address at a fixed interval.
+Twenty-six addresses were selected in each of the 306 sectors producing a total issued sample of 7,956 addresses.
+In each sector, addresses were selected systematically by starting from a random point on the list of addresses for each sector, and choosing each address at a fixed interval.
 The fixed interval was calculated for each sector in order to generate the correct number of addresses.

 The Multiple-Occupancy Indicator (MOI) available through PAF was used when selecting addresses in Scotland.
 The MOI shows the number of accommodation spaces sharing one address.
 Thus, if the MOI indicated more than one accommodation space at a given address, the chances of the given address being selected from the list of addresses would increase so that it matched the total number of accommodation spaces.
 The MOI is largely irrelevant in England and Wales, as separate dwelling units (DUs) generally appear as separate entries on the PAF.
 In Scotland, tenements with many flats tend to appear as one entry on the PAF.
-However, even in Scotland, the vast majority (99.8%) of MOIs in the sample had a value of one.
+However, even in Scotland, the vast majority (99.9%) of MOIs in the sample had a value of one.
 The remainder had MOIs greater than one.
 The MOI affects the selection probability of the address, so it was necessary to incorporate an adjustment for this into the weighting procedures (described below).